Veta-Bee/PROFIT--PLUS-SALES-REPORT-FOR-2019/README.md

 Project Split: I categorized the data points into dependent and independent variables, helping me understand the relationships within the dataset and what types of insights could be extracted.
 Potential Analysis & Questions: From the grouped variables, I generated key questions that the dataset could answer.
 This step highlighted the potential insights hidden within the data, even before visualizing it.
 Preliminary Insights: By thinking through the questions and data points, I uncovered early insights, which made it easier to shape the narrative and focus the analysis on valuable outcomes.
 Storytelling: Once I had a clear understanding of the dataset, I could tell a story from it.
 By putting together the relationships between the datapoints and the insights uncovered.
 Industry & Stakeholders: This process helped me identify the relevant industry, the stakeholders who would benefit from the analysis, and what success would look like for the organization based on the findings.

 **TOTAL AMOUNT BY CUSTOMER TYPE**

 ![Screenshot 2025-03-19 091540](https://github.com/user-attachments/assets/52b126c4-c2ee-4756-8119-b2c5d038a7ee)

-The data indicates that members generate higher total sales ($164,223) compared to non-members ($158,743), suggesting that loyalty programs may positively influence spending behavior, but the margin is relatively small, highlighting potential opportunities to further differentiate member benefits to maximize customer retention and revenue growth
+The data indicates that members generate higher total sales ($164,223) compared to non-members ($158,743), suggesting that loyalty programs may positively influence spending behavior, but the margin is relatively small, highlighting potential opportunities to further differentiate member benefits to maximize customer retention and revenue growth.

 **SALES AMOUNT BY DATE**